What Is Missing in Multilingual Visual Reasoning and How to Fix It: How can we address these challenges?

 \section{How can we address these challenges?}

 Based on our analysis from the previous section, we now move on to examining whether we can devise methods to further improve multilingual multimodal reasoning abilities, particularly those of open models.
 We examine three research questions, which we discuss in more details in the following subsections respectively.
-Figure \ref{fig:intervention} shows a flow chart visualizing the interventions we perform to address the research questions.
+We will focus on a subset of the models from Section \ref{sec:protocol}.
+Figure \ref{fig:intervention} shows a flow chart visualizing the interventions we perform to address the research questions\footnote{\S\ref{sec:cost} discusses additional computation cost incurred by the interventions.}.

 \textbf{RQ1) (\emph{multilinguality})} Does translating the text to English and reducing the cross-lingual gap aid performance? \emph{\textbf{Short Answer}}: it depends.

 \textbf{RQ2) (\emph{multilinguality+reasoning})} Can we break down the complex reasoning into modular programs which can be executed on a vision-text input? \emph{\textbf{Short Answer}}: yes, we adopt the Visual Programming approach \cite{gupta2023visual}.